smheidrich/pypi-token-client/doc/index.rst

 pypi-token-client
 =================

-pypi-token-client is a library and CLI tool for retrieving PyPI project tokens.
+pypi-token-client is a library and CLI tool for creating and managing PyPI project tokens.

 Purpose
 -------